Driving Or Taking A Tour Of The Hana Highway

 How to See the Sights and Attractions on Maui’s Most Famous Drive

 On the way to Hana, just past Mile Marker 16, turn left at the sign to Keanae, for close-up views of waves on lava rocks.
-Stop near the end of that peninsula to pick up a couple loaves of the world’s best banana bread, at the Keanae Landing Fruit Stand.
+Stop near the end of that peninsula to pick up a couple of loaves of the world’s best banana bread, at Aunty Sandy’s Keanae Landing Fruit Stand.

 If you drive to Hana (rather than taking a van tour), you MUST have either an audio guide or a book with you, so you will know where to stop and what to see along the way.
 Without one of the following, you will miss most of the best sights, and seeing those sights is the whole purpose of driving the road to Hana.
-You will do well with any of these four choices, but the first one (the app with GPS) is by far the best:
+You will do OK with any of these four choices, but the first one (the app with GPS) is by far the best:

-- GyPSy Guide, an app to get for your smart-phone.
+- GyPSy Guide, an app to get for your smartphone.
 It uses GPS to know where you are, and automatically plays relevant audio information about Maui as well as about the sights along the road as you drive.
 This is better than any of the CDs or books below because it automatically plays directions and sights to see at just the right times, based on your location, as you drive the road.
 Be sure to download the complete Maui version onto your smartphone before you start the road to Hana (or better yet, before you even get to Maui).

 - R2H, another choice for a CD you can play in your car along the way.
 This one is more dramatic, colorful, and romantic, but has less detailed facts and info.
 See their website R2H for a list of places to buy it.

 - Maui Revealed, an excellent guidebook that includes color maps & photos, and describes where to find specific waterfalls and parks and scenic lookouts along the way.